shafiuyushawu/weather-app/README.md

 # 📖 Daily Weather Conditions <a name="todo-list"></a>

-> **Weather forecast** is a mobile application that givers users overview of weather conditions in your location, it will predict the next 10 days weather forecast in your locality.
+> **Weather forecast** is a mobile application that gives users overview of weather conditions in your location, it will predict the next 10 days weather forecast in your locality.

 > It also has search functional where users can seach for weather conditions in their locality by using the country, regions, city names, etc.